Biden vs. Trump: General election battle is now set

 At 77, Biden becomes the oldest major party presidential nominee in modern history.
 And having spent most of his life as an elected official in Washington, no nominee has had more experience in government.

 But in Trump, Biden is up against an adversary the likes of which he has never faced in his decadeslong political career.
-The 73-year-old Republican president opens with a massive cash advantage, an outsider image and a well-established willingness to win at any cost.
+The 73-year-old Republican president opens with a massive cash advantage and a well-established willingness to win at any cost.

 Trump’s campaign is moving forward with a multipronged attack that mixes legitimate criticism with baseless charges and, in some cases, outright conspiracy theories.
 It’s similar to the unconventional playbook Trump used against Hillary Clinton four years ago with unexpectedly devastating success.

-Trump campaign spokesman Tim Murtaugh said Biden will be portrayed as too liberal for most Americans, weighed down by corruption because of his son’s overseas business dealings and of questionable mental acuity at his age.
+Trump campaign spokesman Tim Murtaugh said Biden will be portrayed as too liberal for most Americans, weighed down by questions about his son’s overseas business dealings and about questionable mental acuity at his age.
 Brad Parscale, Trump’s campaign manager, predicted Trump would “destroy” Biden, whom the president and his allies have nicknamed “Sleepy Joe.”

 “President Trump is still disrupting Washington, D.C., while Biden represents the old, tired way and continuing to coddle the communist regime in China,” Parscale said.

-Trump’s team also believes he can win over disaffected Sanders supporters who warmed to the Vermont senator’s outsider appeal but see Biden as a consummate insider.
-Less than an hour after Sanders’ announcement, the president charged without evidence that Democratic leaders were plotting against Sanders.
+Trump’s team also believes he can win over disaffected Sanders supporters who see Biden as a consummate insider.
+Shortly after Sanders’ announcement, the president charged without evidence that Democratic leaders were plotting against Sanders.

-“This ended just like the Democrats & the DNC wanted, same as the Crooked Hillary fiasco,” Trump tweeted.
-“The Bernie people should come to the Republican Party, TRADE!”

 The Republican National Committee has already assembled an extensive research book on Biden.
-The GOP has devoted 10 researchers to Biden and sent hundreds of Biden-related freedom of information and public records requests expected to produce additional damaging material.
+The GOP has devoted 10 researchers to Biden and sent hundreds of Biden-related freedom of information and public records requests to gather additional damaging material.

 For example, Biden supports universal health care, but unlike Sanders, he would preserve the private insurance system and offer Americans a government-backed “public option” instead of Sanders’ signature “Medicare for All.”